-Lesi,supervising, and paid for by big Joe’s wallet thickened by tiring over time
+Lesi, supervising, and paid for by big Joe’s wallet, thickened by overly over time.

-new sweets on the outside; white siding, black trim, greenery under the front window
+New sweets outside, too; white siding, black trim, greenery under the front window

 Their biggest struggles are employment and money — remind you of the past?